 You teach other movement modalities - why focus on Somatics?

 My specialist area is Hanna Somatics and my passion is empowering people to be their most active selves.
 I am a Registered Somatic Movement Educator trained in the tradition of Thomas Hanna by Martha Peterson.
 I am also qualified in mindfulness, Pilates and am a registered Exercise Referral Practitioner.
-Nothing I know is as effective as Somatics in liberating individuals from restrictive movement patterns and pain.
+Nothing I know is as effective as Somatics in liberating individuals from restrictive movement patterns and tension-related pain.
 Somatics has been, quite simply, the best holistic therapeutic movement I have ever experienced.
 It has been able to get to the parts that Pilates, yoga and gym work etc were not able to reach.
 Of course these modalities are useful and healthy in other ways - but Somatics sets out to improve the representation of the body in the brain.
-By learning efficient, healthy somatic movement and creating greater bodily comfort, then you have greater potentials to improve and enjoy your yoga/Pilates/running/sports/gym exercises/dancing/walking/hiking/standing/sitting/general movement/whatever activity you do.
+By learning efficient, healthy somatic movement and creating greater bodily comfort, then you have greater potential to improve and enjoy your yoga/Pilates/running/sports/gym exercises/dancing/walking/hiking/standing/sitting/general movement/whatever activity you do.

 What is the difference between 1:1 Clinical Somatic Education and a Somatics class?